Are Hidden Cameras Making Workers More Efficient?

 Body worn hidden cameras would come in very handy for local council workers who have to deal with benefits fraud – they could catch the criminal in the act during altercations and let the benefits cheat incriminate themselves.

 While your local traffic warden may not be everyone’s favourite person, they still have a job to do.
 In 2014 the CCTV cars that were being used to clamp down on illegal parking were banned after over-zealous parking attendants began to force people out of smaller towns, but concealed cameras could still come in very handy.
 Many people who are issued with a parking ticket will dispute it, with over 25,000 fine appeals registered in 2014, so often a traffic warden will need back up.

 Much like the proposed postmen cameras, this will protect their claims as workers as well as act as a deterrent for illegal parkers.
 Not only that, but with physical attacks on traffic wardens up by 400% since 2011, the need for protection (and evidence) has become increasingly apparent.

 The burly men that decide who’s getting into their establishment that night are often considered the hardest people to get past.
 But will alcohol-fuelled groups increasingly attacking club bouncers and doormen, it’s starting to seem likely that they’ll be employing the use of cameras soon enough.
 Some areas, such as Chelmsford in Essex and the city of Wolverhampton, the bouncers have already started to use body worn cameras.

-While employing the use of hidden cameras may be the perfect solution to some of the difficulties faced in certain industries, it could definitely help make life easier for the workers.
+While employing the use of spy cameras may be the perfect solution to some of the difficulties faced in certain industries, it could definitely help make life easier for the workers.
 The Royal Mail’s postal workers are trialling this in the hope that it proves they’ve been doing their jobs properly, and it’s interesting to consider who else would benefit.
-As long as workers adhere to the correct spy equipment rules, it could become a more common fixture in our workers’ inventories.
+As long as workers act in accordance with spy laws, it could become a more common fixture in our workers’ inventories.